 Immaculate Conception’s Pastoral Visitors minister to approximately 20 assisted living facilities.
 At the assisted living facilities the pastoral ministers conduct weekly Communion Services and make in-room visits to those who are unable to attend the group service.
 In addition, there are homebound parishioners who receive communion and a visit from our pastoral care ministers.
 Pastoral Visitors also minister to St. Joseph’s, GBMC and Sheppard Pratt Hospitals; as well as, the prison located in Towson.

 Please send your intentions to: firstname.lastname@example.org.
-Fr.
-Joe and Fr.
-Jeremy will take these to their holy hours.
+Our clergy will take these to their holy hours.

 The Sacrament of the Anointing of the Sick is offered to parishioners after each weekend Mass.